21 Things to Do in Roatan, Honduras (From a Local)

 8. Tour the Roatan Chocolate Factory

-You may already know that Central America is the birthplace of chocolate.
-Roatan is doing its best to educate tourists on the history of this delicious treat through tours run by the Roatan Chocolate Factory.
+Central America is the birthplace of chocolate, and Roatan is doing its best to educate tourists on the history and production of this tasty treat through tours run by the Roatan Chocolate Factory.

-The Roatan Chocolate Factory also includes a full-service restaurant that serves delicious and reasonably priced Indian food and sandwiches.
-Its definitely earned its place on the list of what to do in Roatan (and it’s also one of the best free things to do in Roatan).
+The Chocolate Factory is also a full-service restaurant that serves delicious and reasonably priced Indian food (random, I know) and sandwiches.

 9. Visit the Roatan Brewing Company

 They offer tons of delicious beer on tap as well as lots of yummy options for food.
-My favorite beers are the Juicy IPA and the Citrus IPA (and their Cubano sandwich was insanely delicious)!
+My favorite beers are the Juicy IPA and the Citrus IPA (and their Cubano sandwich is always a hit).

 Roatan Brewing Company Hours: